hellloxiaotian/hellloxiaotian.github.io/index.md

 Guest Editor of the Special Journal of Mathematics about the Special Issue on Method and application of machine learning

-CCF  Member/IEEE  Member/ CAAI Member/SAAI Member

-Associate editor for the International Journal of Image and Graphics

-Associate editor for the Journal of Electrical and Elctronic Engineering

  The 5rd Conference on Artificial Intelligence Technology (ACAIT 2021) PC

 The 19th IEEE International Conference on Dependable, Autonomic and  Secure Computing (IEEE DASC 2021) Program committee member